 Patrick: People say I like to play with the minds of readers.
 I think that’s very true.
-I don’t know what style that is, but I also agree that I tend to leave the reader think more after reading.
-My style is such that I always want to employ as much literary tools as possible in one piece.
-I like metaphors, similes, sarcasm, humor and analogies.
+I don’t know what style that is, but I also agree that I tend to leave the reader to think more after reading.
+My style is such that I always want to employ as many literary tools as possible in one piece.
+I like metaphors, similes, sarcasm, humour and analogies.
 The reason is simple – it’s the only way to get people to read all your 1,500 words without getting bored.

 2EB: Now, tell us about your book.
 What inspired you to write the book?
 Was it borne out of experience?

 Patrick: Yes.
 I wrote the book out of a few life experiences.
 Having been through quite a number of them, I made the realization that we are responsible for our own lives.
 Interestingly every person must have similar situations.
 You will be amused by exactly how I came by the concept and title.
 I will reserve that for the official launch.

 2EB: Your book talks about independence/self-reliance.
 Isn’t that against the direction the world is taking now where we are supposed to join forces to make the world a better place?
 Can anyone be completely on his or her own, as your book seems to propagate?

 Patrick: First, let me mention that I’m excited about how controversial the theme is and how uneasy it is to go down with people.
 It means the book is teaching something unusual.
 No one can be ALONE but everyone can be ON THEIR OWN.
 That is why no two people are the same.
 We have extraordinarily distinct features as individuals that separate us all.
 The implication is Self-Reliance, Self-Responsibility and Self Authority.
 I will throw you a challenge: if you insist you are not on your own, try depending on a relative, friend or the government for anything and wait on them to change your life.
 You will love the results of this test.